 Removal proceedings can best be viewed as having two stages.
 The first is the removability stage.
 This is when the judge makes the determination of whether the foreign national is removable as charged in the NTA.
 Immigration lawyers too often concede removability in immigration court.
 There are often ways to successfully challenge whether a person is subject to removal.
 It may be that the criminal conviction does not trigger a ground of removability or that the charge is factually or legally incorrect.
 DHS bears the burden of proof on this issue.
 It is important to speak with an experienced lawyer who can determine whether a challenge should be made to removability.

-If a foreign national is found to be subject to removal, the next stage of the case is relief.
-If there is any relief available, the foreign national will file the appropriate relief application with the Immigration Court and the case will be scheduled for a hearing.
+If a foreign national is found to be subject to removal, the next stage of the case is determining whether the individual is eligible for any relief from removal (deportation).
+If there is any relief available, the foreign national must file the appropriate relief application with the Immigration Court, and the case will be scheduled for a hearing.

 The following are common relief applications that can be filed with the Immigration Court: